How Efficient Runners Move Through Checkpoints

 The four-part aid station system

 Efficient athletes do not wing it in the aid station.
 They follow a small system that reduces decisions.
+A simple four-step rhythm protects momentum even when your thinking is slow.

-Execute: Do only what is required for the next segment.
+Do only what is required for the next segment.
 Refill fluids, take calories, adjust layers, fix one problem if needed.

-Exit: Leave while you are still warm.
+Leave while you are still warm.
 If you need to eat, begin walking out while chewing.

 Refuelling decisions that support speed and stability